Raziel90/personal_website/content/_index.md

           date_start: '2023-11-24'
           date_end: ''
           description: |2-
-              Instructor for the Data Science course.
+              Lead Instructor for the AI and Data Science courses.
-              * Delivered the Course material to professionals interested in data science roles.
+              * Delivered the Course material to professionals interested in changing their career towards data oriented and AI-dependant roles.
               * Advised students on their final project, objectives, and data choices.
         - title: Applied Scientist
           company: Amazon